dweissner/dweissner.github.io/_pages/about.md

 ![](/images/sunset.png)

-Beware of falling debris!
+Thesis
 ------
+[Link to Thesis Page] (https://dweissner.github.io/thesis/)

-This site is under construction.
+*Beware of falling debris!
+This site is under construction.*

 Thank you for visiting!